Why Do I Have Veiny Hands?

 How Will My Doctor Treat Vein Problems in My Hands?

 A vein specialist can examine the state of blood vessels in your hands to diagnose the cause of the symptom.
 Then they can provide appropriate treatment.
-Clots will need urgent medical intervention, but even cosmetic issues from varicose veins can be treated.
+Clots will need urgent medical intervention, but we can treat cosmetic issues from varicose veins.

-Your dentist can offer three types of procedures to resolve damaged blood vessels and get rid of the bulging appearance in varicose veins.
+We can offer three types of procedures to treat damaged blood vessels and eliminate the bulging appearance of varicose veins.
 They can use sclerotherapy, for instance.
-This treatment involves injecting a medication into the affected vein that causes it to collapse and close.
+This treatment involves injecting a medication into the affected vein, causing it to collapse and close.

 Once the vein closes, the blood will redirect to healthy veins.
-Then you will not see bulging in your hands any longer.
+Then you will no longer see bulging in your hands.
 The doctor can also use endovenous laser treatment to close damaged veins.
 A third way to treat varicose veins is through ambulatory hook phlebectomy.
 During this procedure, a doctor uses minimally invasive incisions to remove damaged veins.

 Discuss your aesthetic goals as well as your recovery preferences with your doctor by scheduling a consultation appointment.
 The specialist can consider your medical history to find the best treatment option for your unique case of varicose veins in your hands.

 Once treated, these damaged veins are gone for good.
-But you should ask your dentist about prevention tips to avoid forming new varicose veins.
+But you should ask us about prevention tips to avoid forming new varicose veins.

 Are there non-invasive ways to camouflage or cover prominent hand veins?